“BIRTH OF PHARAOH” CHAPTER 2

 My flesh is still on fire or, at least, it feels terrible right now.

 She thinks my crash outside is only a hoax!
 Tells me I’ll leave her here, that I may come and go.
 Doesn’t believe I am her friend.
-She blathers, but I know this creation at the out-go, and how she drew me in by hiding not only herself but hordes of filth at her command as well.
+She blathers, but I know this creation at the out-go, and how she drew me in by hiding not only herself but hordes of filth at her command, as well.

-My Lady, I won’t be played or forget myself to you.
-You are a good liar and since you control your mind you think you own the entire galaxy.
-Macrabre Illie Bo are so sneaky in the mind so I take planned steps.
+You, who are Macrabre Illie Bo, are so sneaky in the mind that I resign to take planned steps.
 I talk aloud in soundwaves, otherwise you will know everything.
 I must tell you out loud to hide the repercussion.
 You and I both understand how to avoid dangers in telepathy.

 Fire from the constant rush of steam drives upwards off the oil and ore.
 Inside a strange dipsy-dangle, I still discover that a little portal on the outside of the helmet works.
 It was meant to service as a voice speaker for its wearer, and in every temperature, I’m guessing.

-My Lady, the real downer, of course, is the condition of Pharaoh kept inside one of the Lost Gardens.
-These places are far outside the Hidden Wall but identical to the old White Queen’s (rest her soul, please) Sky Garden.
-This new development of horticulture (Pharaoh) inside something like a garden cage is the enemy’s next diversion.
-Pharaoh and its Creators are the winning team, so to speak.
+I speak to her out loud and say, “My Lady, the real downer, of course, is the condition of Pharaoh and how they are being grown inside a particular Space Garden no one thinks about.
+This one Space Garden is located far outside the Hidden Wall.
+Most likely, it will be identical to the old White Queen’s (rest her soul, please) Sky Garden.
+This new development of horticulture (Pharaoh) inside something like a garden cage is the enemy’s next diversion because Pharaoh, and this new and unknown Creator of Pharaoh, are the winning team, so to speak.
 I must reach the Creator, whoever it will possibly be.
-I have no name, but know indeed it functions from a Factory located close to the planet upon which the Pharaoh grow up.
-I can only predict Pharaoh will one day lead a takeover, be the arm of their Creator, and so I must meet them all.
+I have no name, but I know indeed it functions from a Factory located close to the planet Po, upon which the Pharaoh grow up.
+I can only predict Pharaoh will one day lead a takeover far inside this home we all dwell in, the Great Universe.
+If no one cares to believe me thus, then be the arm of their Creator that decides my future fate, and so I must meet them all.

-Answer me, please: who is the Creator I am seeking?
+I say into my speaker: “Answer me, please: who is the Creator I am seeking?”

 The female seems shocked.
 She is silent, says she won’t look at her own history again.
 She won’t see herself, anymore.
 She can’t see herself as anything other than a monster now.
-She is riddled with self-imposed hate, and I have heard from other Macrabre Illie Bo who say this very same thing about hating themselves, or an experience similar enough.
+She is riddled with self-imposed hate, and I have heard from many other Macrabre Illie Bo who say this very same thing about hating themselves, or an experience similar enough.

-My Lady, stop.
-If you plan to die and be reborn through this new factory which you seem happy to know about, then this make you fully a future foe to me because I seek the Pharaoh to bring them and their factory to a complete end.
+Through the cackling portal atop my helmet, I tell her, “My Lady, stop.
+If you plan to die and be reborn through this new factory which you seem happy to know about, then this makes you fully a future foe to me because I seek the Pharaoh to bring them and their factory to a complete end.”

 She creeps to me, bares her soul and says, “Die, evil little space crawler.”

-My lady, you are only safe where you are loved.
+As the heat turns on, I can only scream through the helmet because I hate it so much there.
+I still manage her tongue through telepathy to tell her: My lady, you are only safe where you are loved.
 Stay here in conversation for some time longer.

 She backs and again hovers along the spine, rests her feet up against the wall.
+I can’t talk.
+This pain hurts.

 You spit!
 You say friends gone wild all year round?

-My Lady, considering that the Pharaoh would be an obvious escape, remember that I, like you, feel all the Pharaoh and their factory, and their silliness, has never, ever, ever been suited to my taste—or, rather, to the family of witches’ taste—yes, I mean taste literally—and I laugh only because there was a man who called himself Slave, and he is said to be at arms against the witches, but it was a joke!
-It was said to me less than one week ago by the newly formed police chief.
-His name is Shamus.
+My Lady, Pharaoh has never, ever, ever been suited to my taste—or, rather, to the family of witches’ taste—yes, I mean taste literally—and I laugh only because there was a man who called himself The Slave, and he is said to always be at arms against the Family Of Witches, but it was a joke!
+The name is, actually, Ay-Ta-Fa-Ye.

-Shamus seems to believe the very thing that inhabited a person known as The Slave from my past is a new cauldron leader, but information about the Slave is something I never should think about anymore (except I do).
-This certain Slae is from my ancient past as well as a more recent encounter, shortly before I lost my ship.
+I continue: the information about The Slave is something I never should think about anymore except I do.
+This certain Slave is from my ancient past, as well as a more recent encounter, shortly before I lost my wonderous ship.
 In both of our interactions, he died.

-The Slave, he stays in my head, so you would most likely be as fooled by his lies as I once was.
-He flips things.
-I have caught him many times and, in those incursions, he has eaten me!
-For that Slave had joked in every conversation we endured with each otheer about eating my mind.
+My Lady, I have caught him many times and, in those incursions, he has eaten me!
+For that Slave had joked in every conversation we endured with each other about eating my mind.
+That’s how he ate me.
 And that’s the risk I knew him to be.

-The Slave is silly as the Pharaoh and their forsaken Creator ought to be, but never you!
+Aloud, I find the ability to say, “It's the Slave who comes and goes inside my mind tonight.
 My Lady, behave.
-If you disregard any thoughts I still share about the Slave and listen to the sounds I speak through this microphone pressed to your ear as you nibble close to my body, I would be more than happy.
+If you disregard any thoughts I still share, and only listen to the sounds I speak through this microphone pressed to your ear as you nibble close to my body, I would be more than happy.

 The Slave would take whatever he could grab.
 He would steal from me.
-He would do that still, to you, if he and you were ever introduced.
+He would do that still, to you, too, if he and you were ever introduced.

-Yes, My Lady, he may be on the very planet the Pharaoh are manufactured for today.
-He might manufacture them in the Factory, then grow them freely—aye, as in free people—upon the planet which is named, I think, Po.
+Yes, My Lady, he might manufacture Pharaoh inside the Factory, then grow them freely—aye, as in free people—upon the planet which is named, I think it is, Po.
 Yes, it may be the reborn Slave is the Creator I am seeking.

+No, this Slave will not arrive to your lair!
+He is not following.
+He is not taunting you from the past!
+It’s just his ugly memory that comes sailing into you through my mind.
+I must escape this torture!
 The Slave is gone!
 I escaped him.
 I would not find him again in my hair, especially here, where you have toasted me slowly for many hours now.
 Please hear my words!
 Never ambush his memories from my mind.
 There is nothing more.

 My Lady, say you what?
 You know this Slave I speak of?
 It isn’t true.
 You know only the image of that presence inside my mind.
 He just is a terror in my head.
-Look around here at the millions of eggs and cocoons hidden in the walls, and figurines perched here and there to help you devour me.
-It is fine.
+I am so drifting in my thought.
+We are letting it all go together, here.

 My Lady, I have changed my mind.
 Once more and then it’s the last: Shamus relayed that the planet is thought to be called Po, but I don’t believe that’s its real name.
 Do you?